MARS: Modular Agent with Reflective Search for Automated AI Research: Related Work

 \section{Related Work}

-\paragraph{Automated AI Research \& Engineering.} Recent advancements in LLMs have enabled autonomous agents to tackle complex, long-horizon AI research problems, including Machine Learning Engineering (MLE)~\citep{chan2024mle}, Research Engineering~\citep{wijk2024re}, and Automated Research Replication~\citep{starace2025paperbench}.
+\paragraph{Automated AI Research \& MLE Bottleneck.} Recent advancements in LLMs have driven ambitious efforts to automate complex, long-horizon AI research~\citep{lu2024aiscientist,yamada2025ai,huang2025deepscientist,wang2025airesearcher,schmidgall2025agentlab,wu2025piflow,starace2025paperbench}.
+Central to these efforts is the realization that Machine Learning Engineering (MLE) serves as a critical execution bottleneck~\citep{chan2024mle,wijk2024re}; without robust autonomous MLE capabilities, higher-level research automation cannot succeed.
 While numerous agentic frameworks have been proposed to address these challenges~\citep{aide2025,toledo2025ai,yang2025rdagent,liu2025ml,team2025novelseek,li2025fm,nam2025mle,zhu2026toward}, existing systems predominantly operate under a \textit{monolithic paradigm}, generating expansive, single-file scripts.
-This approach typically results in fragile codebases that lack the modularity essential for rigorous engineering. \proposedmethod{} departs from this by enforcing a \textit{repository-level paradigm} that systematically decomposes tasks into distinct, testable, and maintainable modules, mirroring professional software architecture.
+This approach typically results in fragile codebases that lack the modularity essential for rigorous engineering. \proposedmethod{} departs from this by enforcing a \textit{repository-level paradigm} that systematically decomposes tasks into distinct, testable, and maintainable modules, mirroring the professional software architecture required for scalable AI research.

 \textbf{Search Algorithms in Code Generation.} Solving long-horizon AI research problems, where code execution is resource-intensive, necessitates effective search strategies for code optimization.
 While various algorithms have been adapted for these systems -- including greedy search~\citep{aide2025}, Monte Carlo Tree Search (MCTS)~\citep{kocsis2006bandit,liu2025ml}, and Evolutionary search~\citep{team2025novelseek} -- they typically optimize solely for task performance, neglecting computational cost.
-While recent work has introduced ``budget awareness'' for tool-augmented agents via external plug-ins \citep{liu2025budgetawaretooluseenableseffective}, such methods are primarily designed for discrete actions like web search.
+While recent work has introduced ``budget awareness'' for tool-augmented agents via external plug-ins \citep{liu2025budget}, such methods are primarily designed for discrete actions like web search.
 In contrast, we introduce \textit{Budget-aware MCTS}, which integrates an efficiency-guided reward function directly into the search tree.
 This allows \proposedmethod{} to balance the exploitation of high-performing strategies with the exploration of novel ideas, penalizing computationally expensive solutions to ensure both performance and efficiency.